programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 ## Conclusion and Next Steps
 This has been an introduction to using three.js and the basic concepts in creating 3D scenes.
 The official [three.js](https://threejs.org) website shows how much more complex pages can be created, with additions such as animations and sound.
 The [three.js](https://threejs.org) site also contains example code that could be used for extending the puzzle created here, for example adding sound effects for correct matches.
 Many sites, especially those with large models, feature loading bars, that give feedback to the user while the models load.
 Another possible extension is to enable the scene to be viewed and manipulated in VR.
 The three.js site also contains links to places to ask the community for help, and links guides including [three.js Fundamentals](https://threejs.org/manual/#en/fundamentals).

 There are many ways cultural heritage models can be used interactively: vessels can be refitted (Hardy, 2023), site contexts could be toggled on and off, or objects could be virtually analysed, with images or measurements from scientific techniques revealed when the object is clicked on.
-Providing research data in such a format, has challenges, but also has the possibility for making findings more accessible and interesting to non-academic audiences.
+Providing research data in such a format has challenges, but also has the possibility for making findings more accessible and interesting to non-academic audiences.

 ## References